Cadienvan/Cadienvan.github.io/src/pages/blog/en/just-dont-be-an-asshole.md

 ## Conclusion.

-I've made enough mistakes to fill a trilogy.
+I've made enough mistakes to write a trilogy.
 I'll make more.
 You will too.

-But if there's one thing I've learned - one thing no article, no podcast, no book ever taught me explicitly - it's this:
+But if there's one thing I've learned — something no article, no podcast, no book ever taught me explicitly — it's this:

-The quality of your leadership is measured in how people feel after interacting with you.
+The quality of your leadership is measured by how people feel after interacting with you.
-Not how much they admire you - but how safe, capable, and seen they feel.

-So go ahead: keep reading leadership books if you enjoy them.
-But remember that the real work happens the moment you close them -
-when a teammate hesitates before speaking,
-when someone silently struggles,
-when a PR arrives with hidden insecurity behind every commit.

-That's where leadership begins.
-And that's where the motto hits hardest.

-Just don't be an asshole.
+The truth is no framework can save you from yourself.
+People don't remember your title, your decisions, your roadmaps.
+They remember how you made them feel while all of that was happening.

+Not being an asshole isn't a leadership principle.
+It's a principle of humanity applied to work.

-Everything else is optional.
+Everything else — processes, metrics, models — is just maintenance.